neutron-1114/bloom-cuckoo-jedis/README.md

 - Do you have strange stack traces?
 - You're getting errors when running jedis in multi-threaded environments?
-- Do you need further instructions about pipelining, transactions or sentinel?
+- Do you need furthcuckooJedisstructions about pipelining, transactions or sentinel?

 Please check the [WIKI](https://github.com/xetorthio/jedis/wiki) for more useful information.

-## I want to contribute!
+## I want to ccuckooJedisbute!

 That is great!

-Please see [CONTRIBUTING.md](https://github.com/xetorthio/jedis/blob/master/.github/CONTRIBUTING.md) on project's root directory for follow up how to contribute to Jedis project.
+Please see [CONTRIBUTING.md](https://github.com/xetorthio/jedis/blob/master/.github/CONTRIBUTING.md) on project's rcuckooJedisirectory for follow up how to contribute to Jedis project.

 Thanks for helping!